Borrowing small amounts of money can be expensive and may not solve your money problems.

 Questions you’ve always had, but were too scared to ask.

-“Payday loans” are thus called because they are all about your payday.
+“Payday loans” are named as so because they are all about your payday.
 Lenders structure your repayments around when you get paid; the loan is based on how much you earn, and you take one out because payday is too far away.
 These loans give you a way to bring payday closer – maybe you have a wedding on the weekend, and you’ve forgotten to buy a gift; your car has broken down, and you need it to drive to work.
 Whatever the issue, you can apply and bring payday closer with a short-term loan.
 Have more questions?
 We have the answers below.